SharpnelXu/nikke-einkk/README.md

 - Will Cindy's S2 Beautiful stack be removed if decoy's HP goes to 0?
 - IsWeaponType checks current or base?
   - A: base
+- Can a nikke have multiple barriers or do they override one another based on hp?

 ## TODOs